 When you drag an object with the Selection tool, you move it to another location.
 If you press Option/Alt while dragging, you clone the original object (make a copy of it) and move the clone.

-the center of the cloned shape with the center of the original.
+the center of the original.